WAPunsisiYemaniPerera/Hybrid-RAG-Telecom-Assistant/README.md

-# Telecom Support Assistant
+# 📡 Telecom Support Assistant — Smart Telecom Help

-> A simple Streamlit-based assistant that answers telecom support questions using uploaded PDF guides and web search as a fallback.
+A friendly Streamlit chat assistant that reads your operator PDFs and answers customer support questions instantly — with web lookup fallback when guides don't contain the answer.

+Use it to quickly find tariffs, package details, troubleshooting steps, and hotline info from your internal manuals.

 ## Summary